 The day before your colonoscopy:

-Everyone reacts to laxatives differently.
+Please note that everyone reacts to laxatives differently.
 You may feel bloated, nauseated, or have stomach cramping while drinking the solution.
 This is temporary and will improve once you start having bowel movements.
 If you feel ill, stop drinking for 30 minutes and then resume drinking at a slower rate.
 Walking around between drinking each glass can help with bloating.
-Bowel movements usually start within 2 hours of starting to drink the liquids, but may take longer.
+Bowel movements usually start within 2 hours of starting to drink the liquids but may take longer.

 The day of your colonoscopy: